Jrh1337/Jrh1337/CMPSC121 Notes.md

-# WEEK 2 OBJECT AND VARIABLES
+# MODULE 2 Object and variables

 - The COUT object